 Including the font size in the URL as a selector avoids this problem:

-For most layout aspects, it is also possible to use style sheets and/or client side scripts.
-These will usually work very well with caching.
+For most layout aspects, it is also possible to use style sheets, or client-side scripts, or both.
+These instruments work well with caching.

-This is also useful for a print version, where you can use an URL such as:
+This strategy is also useful for a print version, where you can use a URL such as:

 Using the script globbing of the template definition, you can specify a separate script that renders the print pages.